greenelab/deep-review/all-sections.md

 drug-target interaction methods discussed above [@oTF8O79C].
-An overly simplistic but approximately correct view of chemical fingerprints is that each bit represents the presence of absence of a particular chemical substructure in the molecular graph.
+An overly simplistic but approximately correct view of chemical fingerprints is that each bit represents the presence or absence of a particular chemical substructure in the molecular graph.
 Modern neural networks can operate directly on the molecular graph as input.
 Duvenaud et al. [@Oe573FaL] generalized standard circular fingerprints by substituting discrete operations in the fingerprinting algorithm with operations in a neural network, producing a real-valued feature vector instead of a bit vector.
 Other approaches offer trainable networks that can in theory learn chemical feature representations that are optimized for a particular prediction task.
-Lusci et al. [@17Wih4Hd5] adapted recursive neural networks for directed acyclic graphs for undirected molecular graphs by creating an ensemble of directed graphs in which one atom is selected as the root node.
+Lusci et al. [@17Wih4Hd5] applied recursive neural networks for directed acyclic graphs to undirected molecular graphs by creating an ensemble of directed graphs in which one atom is selected as the root node.
 A single feature vector is obtained by summing over all feature vectors for all directed graphs in the ensemble.
-Graph convolutions on undirected molecular graphs have eliminated the need to enumerate artificial directed graphs, learning feature vectors for atoms that are a function of the properties of neighboring atoms and local regions on the molecular graph [@145os4Y6t; @P4ixsM8i].
+Graph convolutions on undirected molecular graphs have eliminated the need to enumerate artificially directed graphs, learning feature vectors for atoms that are a function of the properties of neighboring atoms and local regions on the molecular graph [@145os4Y6t; @P4ixsM8i].